What Minimalism Means in Software Development

 However, I still like to learn what is most essential for my projects.
 I have learned basic HTML and CSS, which is an absolute must-have skill on the Web now.
 With some programming experience in hand, we can quickly learn new tools, languages, and libraries with a bit of time and effort.

-This is time-consuming, and development tools are in constant flux.
+Learning new tools is time-consuming, and development tools are in constant flux.
 Thus, it is really good to focus!
-Choose a minimalistic skill set that solves 80% of your problems.
-You can skip 20% of unnecessary effort most of the time.
+The 80/20 rule (Pareto principle) applied to coding means choosing a minimalistic skill set that solves 80% of your problems while skipping the 20% of unnecessary effort most of the time.

 When we want to be effective, we can stand on the shoulders of titans and use state-of-the-art algorithms instead of spending our time “re-inventing the wheel.”
 For instance, just do it if you like using WordPress for your blog!

-Are so many plugins and themes that address any requirement or taste!
+There are so many plugins and themes that address any requirement or taste.
 Nevertheless, all these goodies come with the cost of bugging our daily routines, maintenance, and unnecessary hustle.
-Consider that some installed plugins introduce security holes and how much damage they can cause when not dealt with in time!
+Consider that some installed plugins introduce security holes and how much damage they can cause when not dealt with in time.
+Reusing well-maintained tools is a minimalist trade-off: it saves build time but adds a maintenance and security-patching burden that must be managed.

-Nowadays, technology advances so rapidly that I sometimes feel like running after leaving the train.
+Technology advances so rapidly that I sometimes feel like running after a leaving train.
 More technical knowledge is needed every day.
-Yesterday, it was GIT and workflows, and today it is Docker.
+Yesterday, it was Git and workflows, and today it is Docker.
 What is next?

 I like to focus on the essentials and use tools I like, which address 80% of my tasks.
 I know that I prefer the back-end, which was not always the case; learning your preferences takes time.
 So, I focus on the back-end, particularly Machine Learning, Flask, Python, and REST.
 At the same time, I know the essentials of the most needed HTML and CSS, so I can quickly fix minor things.